zhenghh04/mlperf_storage/Submission_guidelines.md

 mlpstorage checkpointing run --client-host-memory-in-gb 512 --model llama3-8b --num-processes 8 --checkpoint-folder /mnt/checkpoint_test --num-checkpoints-read=0
 ```

-After the read tests complete, clear the caches on your hosts.
+After the write tests complete, clear the caches on your hosts.
 A standard linux system would use a command like this:
 ```bash
 echo 3 > /proc/sys/vm/drop_caches
 ```
+The end result of "clearing caches" is that 100% data for the read phase should come from the storage system under test and not from the client's filesystem cache.

 Finally, with the same example the read tests would be executed with the following command which indicates no writes during this phase:
 ```bash